aurzenligl/pytest-logger/docs/usage.rst

     def pytest_logger_config(logger_config):
         # adds two loggers, which will:
         #   - log to filesystem at all levels
-        #   - log to terminal with default WARN level if provided in --log option
+        #   - log to terminal with default WARN level if provided in --loggers option
         logger_config.add_loggers(['foo', 'bar'], stdout_level='warn')

-        # default --log option is set to log foo at WARN level and bar at NOTSET
+        # default --loggers option is set to log foo at WARN level and bar at NOTSET
         logger_config.set_log_option_default('foo,bar.notset')

-- command line option :ref:`--log <log option>` is added.
+- command line option :ref:`--loggers <loggers option>` is added.
 - see :py:meth:`LoggerHookspec.pytest_logger_config`
 - note that :py:meth:`LoggerConfig.set_formatter_class` can be used to set a custom :py:class:`logging.Formatter` class